SnakeJo/todo-autotests/README.md

 ## Features
 - Automated tests for creating todos
 - Utilizes Rest Assured for API testing
+- Logging is available for HTTP and WebSocket

 ## Prerequisites
 - Java 17